ExhAustin/BiorolaSimLib/readme.txt

 Other Files
 	result_visualizer.m
+		Calls respective GUI functions to visualize simulation results.

 	functions\eventFcn_default.m
+		An empty event function as a default for systems without events.

 === Instruction Manual ===
 1. For each new system, make a copy of the entire \template folder